 Your legal protections:

-- Independent legal advice required — agreement is void without it
+• Independent legal advice required: the agreement is void without it

-- Evidence of wrongdoing = leverage for a higher settlement
+• Evidence of wrongdoing gives you leverage for a higher settlement

 Capture the settlement agreement with ProofSnap before you sign.
 This creates a timestamped record of exactly what terms were offered, when, and by whom.
 If the terms change or your employer later disputes what was offered, you have proof.

-- Tribunal: 3 months minus 1 day.
+• Tribunal: 3 months less 1 day.
 Acas first.
 Strictly enforced.

 Start capturing evidence now

 7-day free trial included with all plans.
-Cancel anytime.
+Cancel at any time.

 Essential